robinrodricks/FluentFTP/README.md

 # Notes

+## File Listings

+1. When you call `GetListing()`, FluentFTP first attempts to use **machine listings** (MLSD command) if they are supported by the server.
+These are most accurate and you can expect correct file size and modification date (UTC).
+You may also force this mode using `client.ListingParser = FtpParser.Machine`.
+You should also include the `FtpListOption.Modify` flag for the most accurate modification dates (down to the second).

+2. If machine listings are not supported we fallback to the appropriate **OS-specific parser** (LIST command), listed below:

+   - **Unix** parser : Works for Pure-FTPd, ProFTPD, vsftpd, etc. If you encounter errors you can always try the alternate Unix parser using `client.ListingParser = FtpParser.UnixAlt`.

+   - **Windows** parser : Works for IIS, DOS, FileZilla Server, etc.

+   - **VMS** parser : Works for Vax, VMS, OpenVMS, etc.

+   - **NonStop** parser : Works for Tandem, HP NonStop Guardian, etc.

+   - **IBM** parser : Works for IBM OS/400, etc.

+3. And if none of these satisfy you, you can fallback to **name listings** (NLST command), which are *much* slower than either LIST or MLSD.
+This is because NLST only sends a list of filenames, without any properties.
+The server has to be queried for the file size, modification date, and type (file/folder) on a file-by-file basis.
+Name listings can be forced using the `FtpListOption.ForceList` flag.

 ## Stream Handling

 FluentFTP returns a `Stream` object for file transfers.
 This stream **must** be properly closed when you are done.
 Do not leave it for the GC to cleanup otherwise you can end up with uncatchable exceptions, i.e., a program crash.
 The stream objects are actually wrappers around `NetworkStream` and `SslStream` which perform cleanup routines on the control connection when the stream is closed.
 These cleanup routines can trigger exceptions so it's vital that you properly dispose the objects when you are done, no matter what.
 A proper implementation should go along the lines of: